ludocracy/tip_calculator/README.md

 Describe any challenges encountered while building the app:

 Swift and Ruby are very different and documentation is very poor in comparison.
+Took me a while to update my old macbook to latest OS, Xcode 8, Swift 3, etc.

 ## License